-The following section now sets out some examples of both suitable and unsuitable placement activities.
-Please note the lists of examples are not exhaustive; any activity a student is completing should support development in line with the PSI Core Competency Framework or help the student achieve the learning outcomes of the placement.
-APPEL expects to update these lists in line with feedback and our experience.
+The following section sets out some examples of both suitable and unsuitable placement activities.
+Please note the lists of examples are not exhaustive; any activity a student is completing should support their development in line with the PSI Core Competency Framework or help the student achieve the learning outcomes of the placement.